-In seven studies, involving people on anti-hypertensive medication, adding magnesium supplements to existing treatment improved blood pressure control.
+In seven studies, involving 135 people on high blood pressure medication, adding magnesium supplements to existing treatment improved blood pressure control.
 In those whose starting systolic blood pressure was high (greater than 155 mmHg) despite medication, magnesium supplements lowered blood pressure by an average of 18.7/10.9 mmHg.

-This is an extraordinarily large and highly significant effect, and suggests that magnesium deficiency plays an important role in the development of medication resistant hypertension.
-If you are not magnesium deficient, and have mild to moderate hypertension, magnesium supplements may only reduce blood pressure by around 3/2 mmHg.
+This highly significant effect suggests that magnesium deficiency plays an important role in the development of medication resistant hypertension.
+While this figure is the one I’ve used in the above comparison, if you are not magnesium deficient, and have mild to moderate hypertension, magnesium supplements may only reduce your blood pressure by around 3/2 mmHg.

 Data from 19 studies involving almost 533,000 people show that people with the highest dietary magnesium intakes were 15% less likely to experience a heart attack or stroke than those with the lowest intakes.
 When circulating magnesium levels were checked, those with the lowest levels were 33% more likely to have a heart attack or stroke than those with the lowest levels.

 This may partly explain why people with good dietary intakes of magnesium were 37% less likely to die from any medical cause, over a 5 year follow-up period, than those with the lowest intakes.
 Magnesium is one of the supplements I make sure to take every day!

 A typical dose is 200mg to 400mg magnesium per day.
 Doses above 400mg per day can have a laxative effect (not always a bad thing).
 If this occurs, using a magnesium oil spray to absorb magnesium through your skin will avoid intestinal side effects.